monome/docs/norns/help/hardware.md

 ![](/docs/norns/image/help-images/battery.png)

 - if the `mA` reading is negative, this means power is being drawn
-  - if you ever see a consistently negative reading _while plugged into wall power_, then the draw on the built-in USB hub is likely too high and you should use an externallty-powered hub
+  - if you ever see a consistently negative reading _while plugged into wall power_, then the draw on the built-in USB hub is likely too high and you should use an externally-powered hub
 - if the `mA` reading is positive, this means power is being supplied and the battery is charging up
 - on wall power, as the battery gets closer and closer to 100%, you may see the positive `mA` begin to reduce – this is normal / expected, as norns is ‘trickling’ charge in
 - at 100% battery, you’ll likely see `0mA`, since norns does not need to draw any more power to charge the battery – this is a safety against overcharging and degrading your battery, so that if you leave your norns plugged into wall power for months, you’ll still have a working battery when you detach